michaelho-wix/michaelho-wix/API Issue Template.md

 - [ ] third-party access
 - [ ] naming
 - [ ] object design
+- [ ] deprecated / hidden fields:
+  - to hide a field in the public docs, but keep visisble internally, mark as ____

 ## Velo Doc issues
 - [ ] naming